Skip to content

 • Pre-approve a few extra classes.
 This gives you flexibility if your class schedule changes.

-• If you decide to take a class that wasn’t pre-approved, contact your academic advisor or Learning Abroad Coordinator immediately.
+• If you decide to take a class that wasn’t pre-approved, ensure you submit a course approval request ASAP and contact your academic advisor and Learning Abroad Coordinator.

 • Make sure that you meet any course pre-requisites.

 • Credit hours are calculated differently abroad.
-Be sure that you enroll in the minimum number of U.S. American credits for your Program.
+Be sure that you enroll in the minimum number of U of U credits for your Program.

 The International Requirement